Mid-year reports are now available online!

 - 1/3 of Akilah students are heads of their households.

-- The first class of Akilah students graduated in 2012 with 100% job placement.
+- The first two classes of Akilah students graduated with an average 95% job placement.

 - In 2013, Akilah received 1500 applications for 150 spots.